 - 1 Make sure that the new device has the correct number of administrators with High Access Administrator access control. - 2 Disable the multiple credentials feature for the cluster by disabling the feature for one device within the cluster.
 This action requires confirmation from multiple administrators. - 3 Add the new device to the cluster.
-For information on adding a KeySecure to a cluster, refer to "KeySecure Clustering" on page 39 - 4 Enable the multiple credentials feature for the cluster by enabling the feature for one device within the cluster.
+For information on adding a KeySecure to a cluster, refer to Chapter 5, "KeySecure Clustering". - 4 Enable the multiple credentials feature for the cluster by enabling the feature for one member.